Early Decision

 1. You’re automatically considered for merit-based aid.

 Admitted Early Decision applicants will automatically be reviewed for merit-based scholarships.
-Those who file an Early Decision Financial Aid Application, will also be reviewed for need-based financial aid prior to the enrollment deposit deadline.
+Those who file an RIT Financial Aid Application will also be reviewed for need-based financial aid before the enrollment deposit deadline.

-2. Early Decision applicants interested in need-based funding from RIT can receive an estimated financial aid offer prior to submitting their enrollment deposit.
+2. Early Decision applicants interested in need-based funding from RIT can receive a financial aid assessment before submitting their enrollment deposit.

-To receive an estimated financial aid offer, applicants are required to submit RIT’s Early Decision Financial Aid Application by November 1 for Early Decision I applicants and by January 1 for Early Decision II applicants.
-Early Decision students will receive their estimated financial aid offer shortly after they are admitted and the application is received.
-RIT’s Early Decision Financial Aid Application is available for applicants to complete in their admissions portal.
+To receive a financial aid assessment, applicants are required to submit RIT’s Financial Aid Application by November 1 for Early Decision I applicants and by January 1 for Early Decision II applicants.
+Early Decision students will receive their financial aid assessment shortly after if they are admitted and the application is received.
+RIT’s Financial Aid Application will be available for applicants to complete in their admissions portal starting October 1.

 Our Early Decision Policy